anttipham/COMP.SE.610-Software-Engineering-Project-1/docs/slack.md

 [Invite Users](https://api.slack.com/methods/conversations.invite)

 Here are the steps to perform the action for the user invite in slack:
- 1. We need to have this api endpoint with POST request: [API EndPoint](https://slack.com/api/conversations.invite)
+ 1. We need to have this method to invite users which method can be achieve from above official docs.
- 2. We need to add the above User OAuth Token as authentication token and in the body, we need to pass the team_id and users list to add for the specific channel.
+ 2. We need to get the above User OAuth Token for authenticating the call and for the arguments, we need to pass the channel_id and users list to add for the specific channel.
 Like this:
     ![UserAuth Token](/docs/images/UserAuth.png)
- 3. Before hitting the above url, we need to make sure that we have following OAuth Scope in the user token scopes:
+ 3. Before hitting the above method, we need to make sure that we have following OAuth Scope in the user token scopes:
     - Channels:write,
     - Channels:read,
     - groups:write,